Consult An Experienced Healthcare Professional For Athlete’s Foot Treatment

 • If someone around you has athlete’s foot, make sure not to share any clothes, towels or shoes.

-• Take off your shoes at home and allow your feet to be exposed to the air.
+• Take off your shoes at home and let your feet breathe.

 When Should You Visit A Nearby Doctor For Athlete’s Foot?